-- 1. Connect your iPad to your computer through its USB cable. - 2.
-Run the iTunes program on your computer. - 3.
-Click the name of your iPad under the Devices category in the iTunes window. - Click the Summary tab and select (or unselect) the Encrypt iPad backup check box.
-A dialog pops up, asking you to type in a password twice as shown in Figure 30-2. - 5.
-Type a password twice and click the Set Password button.
+- Connect your iPad to your computer through its USB cable. - 2 Run the iTunes program on your computer. - 3.
+Click the name of your iPad under the Devices category in the iTunes window. - Click the Summary tab and select (or 4 unselect) the Encrypt local backup checkbox.
+A dialog pops up, asking you to type in a password twice, as shown in Figure 32-2. - 5.
+Type a password twice and click the Set Password button